springwolf/springwolf.github.io/docs/documenting-producers.md

 Because producers are also an important part of Async APIs, Springwolf provides a way to explicitly add them to the generated document.

-To document them, either:
+To document producers, either:
 - add the `@AsyncPublisher` annotation or
 - declare the `ProducerData` object as part of the `AsyncApiDocket`

+You are free to use all options together.
+Per channel and operation, first `ProducerData` is used, then `@AsyncPublisher`.

 ## Option 1: `@AsyncPublisher`

 The `@AsyncPublisher` annotation is added to the method of the publisher and extracts the payload from its arguments.
 Additional fields can be documented.

-The protocol binding is configured via `@AmqpAsyncOperationBinding` or `@KafkaAsyncOperationBinding`, which has to be on the same method.
+The protocol operation binding is configured via `@AmqpAsyncOperationBinding` or `@KafkaAsyncOperationBinding`, which has to be on the same method.

 Below is an example to demonstrate the annotation:
 ```java